How to create a personal email address

 People doubt the professionalism of someone using a free email service with an email address like firstname.lastname@example.org.

-The answer is a hosted email address based on a domain name you own.
+That’s why you need a hosted email address based on a domain name you own.

 Getting a hosted email account is easier and cheaper than you think, especially when you consider the increased credibility, branding opportunities and other benefits they provide.

-If your “free” email account is costing you as little as 12 sales or donations a year (and it may be costing you more), then switching over to a paid account will actually save you money in the long run.
+If your “free” email account is costing you as little as 12 sales a year (and it may be costing you more), then switching over to a paid account will actually save you money in the long run.

 Here are a few more benefits of using a personalised email address: